some init.rc script associated with the HAL service vendor.some-service-name /vendor/bin/hw/some-binary-service # init language extension, provides information of what service is served # if multiple interfaces are served, they can be specified one on each line interface firstname.lastname@example.o

 init to bring up and down

-hwservicemanager will request the service to be
+hwservicemanager requests that the service be

 Determining HAL exit

 In Android 9, HAL exit has to be manually determined.
 For Android 10 and higher, it can also be determined with automatic lifecycles.